-Now, God is going to continue to answer prayer.
-Matthew 7:7: " $\underline{\mathbf{Ask}}$... [and the Greek there means: keep on asking] ...and it shall be given you.
+God is going to continue to answer prayer;

+Matthew 7:7: "Ask... [the Greek means: keep on asking] ...and it shall be given you.
 Seek, and you shall find.
-Knock, and it shall be opened unto you....
-[Who has to do the initiating?
+Knock, and it shall be opened unto you."
+Who has to do the initiating?
 You do!
-You have your works that you have to do.] ...For everyone who asks receives, and the one who seeks finds, and to the one who knocks it shall be opened.
+You have your works that you have to do.

+Verse 8: "For everyone who asks receives, and the one who seeks finds, and to the one who knocks it shall be opened.
 Or what man is there of you who, if his son shall ask for bread, will give him a stone?
 And if he shall ask for a fish, will give him a serpent?
-Therefore, if you, being evil...
-[Now, think on that.
-That's quite a profound statement-isn't it?-by Jesus talking to His own disciples.
-If you who are evil by nature-apart from the Spirit of God, apart from the way of God] ...know how to give good gifts to your children, how much more shall your Father Who is in heaven give good things to those who ask Him?" (vs 7-11).
-Now, God knows-God knows how we need these things.
+Therefore, if you, being evil..." (vs 8-11).

+Now, think on that.
+That's quite a profound statement by Jesus talking to His own disciples.
+If you who are evil by nature-apart from the Spirit of God, apart from the way of God.

+"...know how to give good gifts to your children, how much more shall your Father Who is in heaven give good things to those who ask Him?" (v 11).
+God knows how we need these things.

-Let's go back to Matthew 6:6: "But you, when you pray, enter into a private room... [or that is some quiet, closed, private place] ...and after shutting the door, pray to your Father Who is in secret; and your Father Who sees in secret shall reward you openly.
+Matthew 6:6: "But you, when you pray, enter into a private room... [some quiet, closed, private place] ...and after shutting the door, pray to your Father Who is in secret; and your Father Who sees in secret shall reward you openly.
 And when you pray, do not use vain repetitions, as the heathen do; for they think that by multiplying their words they shall be heard.
 Now then, do not be like them; for your Father knows what things you have need of before you ask Him" (vs 6-8).

-So, one time I had someone ask me the question: 'Well, if He knows we have need before we ask, why do we have to ask?'
+One time I had someone ask me: 'Well, if He knows we have need before we ask, why do we have to ask?'
 Sometimes what we have need of is not what we think we have need of.
-So God is going to give us what we have need of.
+God is going to give us what we have need of!
 But how great is God, going to do that?
 How great is He, going to do that?

-Let's go to Ephesians, the third chapter.
-Now, we could add many other Scriptures, many other Psalms-go through the whole subject of prayer, that's not the intent of this.
-The intent of this is to show how that your prayers are much more affective when you're loving God, confessing your sins and are not condemned in your heart and conscience, but have assurance to God.
-Ephesians 3:20-very profound verse: "Now to Him Who is able...
-[That means: has the power and the capacity] ...to do exceeding abundantly..."
-As I'm reading this, I want you to think what it's going to be like:
+We could add many other Scriptures, many other Psalms-go through the whole subject of prayer, that's not the intent of this.
+The intent of this is to show how that your prayers are much more effective when you're loving God, confessing your sins and are not condemned in your heart and conscience, but have assurance to God.

+Ephesians 3:20: "Now, to Him Who is able... [has the power and the capacity] ...to do exceeding abundantly..."
+I want you to think what it's going to be like: